 What You Need to Know Before and After Mercury Filling Removal

 Removing mercury fillings, even in a safe way, will always produce a temporary increase in a person’s exposure to mercury.
 You need to understand what that mercury will do in your body and what can help your body remove it post-exposure.

 Mercury never exists alone in the body.
 It attaches to other molecules, particularly ones containing sulfur, like the enzymes glutathione and cysteine.
 You should increase your levels of glutathione before and after removal by supplementing with liposomal glutathione.

 There are a few excellent things you can do with your diet in preparation for mercury removal as well.

-- Garlic is especially powerful, but it’s the oil of the garlic that supports detoxification, not the allicin, which is a compound commonly used as an antimicrobial.
-The takeaway is that you want the smelly kind of garlic to get the oils, and deodorized garlic is useless for detox!
+- Garlic is especially powerful, but it’s the oil of the garlic in particular that supports detoxification.
 Either eat garlic raw by chewing it up or purchase a garlic oil supplement.

-- Another good binder for heavy metals is chlorella.
-This is a binder that grabs the mercury and helps remove it from the body.
+- Chlorella is a binder that grabs the mercury and helps remove it from the body.
 Other binders you’ll hear about are clay/zeolites, and pectin.
 For the kind of mercury found in dental fillings, these bind very weakly, and you would have to take enormous quantities for many years to have much effect, so I don’t recommend them.